 It was a nice bounce back for the Triple Option last week, so now we’re going to carry that momentum into Week 5 of the college football season by picking some more winners.

 Despite a strong start to the year, Michigan is being undervalued against Iowa and its non-existent offense.
 Maryland is primed to attack Michigan State’s Achilles heel.
 And Wake Forest isn’t getting enough respect heading into its matchup with Florida State.

 Here are my best college football picks for betting Week 5.

-If you're signing up for a new sportsbook for the 2022 NFL season, here are two of the best bonuses* available:
+If you're signing up for a new sportsbook for some college football betting, here are two of the best bonuses* available:

 A) New users at FanDuel can get a no-sweat first bet of up to $1,000!
 Sign Up Now

 B) New users at DraftKings can get a deposit bonus of up to $1,000!
 Sign Up Now

 *Eligible USA locations only.
 Also, check out our full list of college football promo codes for 2022.